KingWise69/Aqua-Life/README.md

 🌟 **New Feature - Find Nearby Supermarkets for Water**: Never run out of water again!
 AquaLyfe now helps you locate nearby supermarkets where you can conveniently purchase your preferred bottled water.
 Stay refreshed and hydrated, wherever you are.

+☀️ **Weather Update**: Stay informed about the weather.
+AquaLyfe now provides you with weather updates, so you can plan your hydration according to the weather conditions.
+Whether it's a sunny day or a rainy afternoon, AquaLyfe helps you adjust your water intake accordingly.

 ## Why AquaLyfe?

 AquaLyfe is more than just a hydration web  app; it's your go-to solution for a well-hydrated lifestyle.
 Use AquaLyfe web app today and make every sip count.